Execut3/CTF/Participated-CTF/2016/InternetWache/web/web-80/README.md

 ##0ldsk00lBlog-Solution:

 For this challenge the only thing that we can see is a static page with a bunch of html tags.
-Nothing useful. expcept that in the contents, There is a little hint on GIT.
+Nothing useful. except that in the contents, There is a little hint about GIT.

 ```html